-Course Code: CS54 Credits: 3:0:0 Prerequisites: Nil Contact Hours: 42
+Course Code: CS54 Prerequisites: Nil Course Coordinator/s: Mallegowda M Credits: 3:0:0 Contact Hours: 42

 The Foundations of Entrepreneurship: What's Feeding the Entrepreneurial Fire?
 The Cultural Diversity of Entrepreneurship.
 The Power of "Small" Business, the 10 Deadly Mistakes of Entrepreneurship.
 Putting Failure into Perspective, How to Avoid the Pitfalls.
-Creativity, Innovation, and Entrepreneurship, Creativity-A Necessity for Survival.
+Creativity, Innovation, and Entrepreneurship, Creativity- A Necessity for Survival.
 Creative Thinking, Barriers to, Creativity How to Enhance Creativity, The Creative Process.
 Techniques for Improving the Creative Process Protecting Your Ideas.